Massive Theatre Company: Production history

 In 2011, the company produced the world premiere of a commissioned play by Lennie James, Havoc in the Garden.
-The play, directed by Sam Scott, was performed at three Auckland venues, the Herald Theatre at the Aotea Centre, Mangere Arts Centre and Takapuna's Pumphouse.
+The play, directed by Sam Scott, was performed at three Auckland venues, the Herald Theatre at the Aotea Centre, Māngere Arts Centre and Takapuna's Pumphouse.

 In 2017, the company's The Wholehearted was nominated for the Excellence Award in Ensemble Performance at the Wellington Theatre Awards.
 The Wholehearted was created as a celebration of Massive Theatre Company's 25th anniversary in 2016.
 The play was directed by Sam Scott and Scotty Cotter, and featured a cast of seven: Bree Peters, Renee Lyons, Kura Forrester, Pat Tafa, Denyce Su'a, Theo David and Villa Lemanu.
-It played at Mangere Arts Centre, Q Theatre Loft and Herald Theatre in Auckland, Hannah Playhouse in Wellington and Iona College in Hawkes Bay between March 2016 and September 2017.
+It played at Māngere Arts Centre, Q Theatre Loft and Herald Theatre in Auckland, Hannah Playhouse in Wellington and Iona College in Hawkes Bay between March 2016 and September 2017.

-In 2018, the company produced Sightings by Fiona Graham, Miriama McDowell and Denyce Su'a.
+In 2018, the company produced Sightings, written by Fiona Graham, Miriama McDowell and Denyce Su'a.

+Productions from 2019-2023 include: Half of the Sky (2019-23), Like a River (2019), Babble (2020), Te Whare Kapua (2021), What We're Made Of (2022), and Heart Go...
+BOOM!
+(2023).